rfarenhorst/starter-academic/content/home/slider.md

   [[item]]
   title = "Speaking"
-  content = "I love inspiring both leaders and specialists on organizational and digital transformation via lectures or (keynote) presentations." align = "center"
+  content = "Passionate about inspiring leaders and specialists on organizational and digital transformation via lectures or (keynote) presentations." align = "center"

   overlay_color = "#555"  # An HTML color value.